evgzabozhan/T-SQL-Pet-project/README.md

 # T-SQL-Pet-project
 This procedure is created to exchange data between web-interface and backend on t-sql language.
 Procedure analyses inputed json message and delivers data to methods.
-Methods have some logic which return success or unsuccess status of operation response.
+Methods have some logic which returns successful or  unsuccessful response to system.